yaron4u/NCD/README.md

 ---
 ## Troubleshooting
 If you encounter any issues during compilation or running the tool, ensure that:
-- You are using a compatible Windows environment.
 - Necessary libraries (`ws2_32.lib` and `iphlpapi.lib`) are correctly linked.
 - The Windows SDK is properly installed and configured in your development environment.